thearticulate-edboard/docs/src/content/adding-a-new-author.md

 # Adding a new author

+## Checklist
+- Name of author
+- Bio
+- Avatar image of 200x200 size.
+(See [Image specifications and dimensions](../image-dimensions.md))

+## Steps

-1. [Create a new markdown file](../creating-and-managing-new-markdown-files.md) with the following content, replacing relevant parts as necessary
+1. Create a new markdown file (See [Create a new markdown file](../creating-and-managing-new-markdown-files.md)) with the following content, replacing relevant parts as necessary

 ```markdown
 ---